-You do not need a special breastfeeding diet in order to provide the
+You do not need a special breastfeeding diet to provide the

 right nutrients through your breast milk.
 But you do need to eat enough calories daily.
 Use our breastfeeding calorie calculator to work out exactly how many extra calories you should be eating.
 It is always a good idea to check your BMI and adjust your calorie intake accordingly.